pleiadian53/qrecommender/README.md

 Solutions
 =========
+This problem can be formulated by a 'rating matrix' where rows correspond to students, columns correspond to questions, and each cell represents how a student responds to a given question.
+Similar to the missing-value scenarios in movie rating predictions, each student is unlikely to have answered all quesitions but only a small subset of them.

+Given a historical record on student's response to a set of questions, we will first infer from the data (see astduentData.csv) how students would respond to questions they have never encountered before; this will lead us to a full rating matrix (or more precisely, a question response matrix).

-For the purpose of this demo, I will focus on the regression-based collaborative filtering (CF) algorithm to first infer how students would respond to questions together with question similarity from the data (astudentData.csv).
-Subsequently the output 'rating matrix' is used as the basis for the (question-)cluster analysis and for deriving the optimal question assignment policy using genetic algorithm.
+This demo uses two regression-based collaborative filtering (CF) algorithms to infer this question response matrix, which allows us to subsequently establish the notion of "question similarity" based on the response each question received from the students.
+The resulting simialrity matrix is then served as the basis for the (question-)cluster analysis and for deriving the optimal question assignment policy using genetic algorithm.

 Instructions